dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 objects or ranges.
 This can cause problems with some macros.
 For example, you

-can’t copy a multiple selection that consists of nonadjacent cells.
+can't copy a multiple selection that consists of nonadjacent cells.
 If you attempt to do so, Excel scolds you with the message shown in Figure 14-3.

 FIGURE 14-3:

-Excel doesn’t like
+Excel doesn't like

 it when you try to